klaudiohmmedeiros/gamificationdesigntest20261/README.md

 - **Mission**: The name of the mission.
 The instructor can use their creativity to create new missions;
 - **Description**: The description of the mission, that explains what the student must do to complete the mission;
 - **Reward**: The number of points associated with the mission.
 When the instructor marks a mission as completed, its reward is added to the number of points obtained by the student;

+The "General" page has the following informations:

+-

 ## Mission ideas